pdwarkanath/ISEN609/Assignment1/README.md

 ![](pi2.png)

-Here &piv; is the array of steady state probability of all states.
+Here &pi; is the array of steady state probability of all states.

 This can be solved by substituting the last column in [I – P] with 1 and inverting that matrix.
 The code for this is as below